PerceptronV/scierra/README.md

 In human words, it's a interactive interpreter for C++, which allows you to run and debug your program immediately as you type.
 Well, basically.
 But the implementation is slightly trickier.

 To get a quick start, simply launch Scierra on the terminal and type `cout << "Hello, World!";`.
-Yes.
-That's a complete C++ program in Scierra.
+Yes, that's a complete C++ program in Scierra!

 * [Example](#Example)